Existence of phase transition for percolation using the Gaussian Free Field: GFF and Bernoulli percolation

-The percolation process $\omega$ thus obtained is called the {\em random-cluster model with cluster-weight $q=2$}, but this will be irrelevant for us.
-The important feature of this coupling will be that, conditionally on $\omega$, $\sigma$ is sampled as follows: \begin{itemize}[noitemsep,nolistsep] \item every vertex connected to $\L^c$ receives the spin $+1$; \item for every connected component $\mathcal C$ of $\omega$ not intersecting $\L^c$, choose a spin $\sigma_\mathcal C$ equal to $+1$ or $-1$ with probability $1/2$, independently for each connected component, and set $\sigma_x=\sigma_{\mathcal C}$ for every $x\in\mathcal C$.\end{itemize} The construction above implies that, conditionally on $\omega$, the law of the $\sigma_x$ for the vertices which are not connected to $ \L^c$ is symmetric by global flip.
-Using Step 1 and applying this observation, we deduce that
+The percolation process $\omega$ thus obtained is called the {\em random-cluster model} with cluster-weight $q=2$ and wired boundary condition, but this will be irrelevant for us.
+The important feature of this coupling will be that, conditionally on $\omega$, $\sigma$ is sampled as follows: \begin{itemize}[noitemsep,nolistsep] \item every vertex connected to $\L^c$ receives the spin $+1$; \item for every connected component $\mathcal C$ of $\omega$ not intersecting $\L^c$, choose a spin $\sigma_\mathcal C$ equal to $+1$ or $-1$ with probability $1/2$, independently for each connected component, and set $\sigma_x=\sigma_{\mathcal C}$ for every $x\in\mathcal C$.\end{itemize} Given a realization of the GFF $\varphi$, we construct $\omega$ as above for $J(\varphi)$ and $\sigma(\varphi)$ as defined in \eqref{eq:def_J} (recall from Step 1 that $\sigma(\varphi)$ is indeed an Ising model with coupling constants $J(\varphi)$).
+As a direct consequence of the construction, conditionally on $\omega$, the law of the $\sigma_x$ for the vertices which are not connected to $ \L^c$ is symmetric by global flip.
+Applying these observations, we deduce that